There is growing awareness that the 15 million tonnes of food wasted in the UK each year isn’t ok.

 So, in no particular order, here are 10 top food sustainability initiatives bringing creativity and food together to tackle social and environmental problems.

-This innovative company aims to take surplus fruit and turn it into tasty, healthy snacks, diverting it from landfills in the process.
-Founder Ilana Taub says she started Snact in 2013 “to create a simple solution to fix a broken food system.
-Right now, there are a growing number of people struggling with food poverty and still tonnes of food that get thrown away.”
+This innovative company aims to take surplus fruit and turn it into tasty, healthy snacks, diverting it from landfill in the process.
+Founder Ilana Taub says she started Snact in 2013 “to create a simple solution to quite a broken food system.
+Right now, there are a growing number of people struggling with food poverty and still tonnes of food that get thrown away."
 They do this by making healthy snacks from surplus foods.
 Snact takes sustainability one step further by using compostable packaging for all of their products.
 They are committed to tackling food waste and their products are available online and in multiple stores.

 If you don’t think pigs are the answer to our food waste woes, then how about Refood?
 It uses state-of-the-art Anaerobic Digestion technology to turn waste into renewable energy.
 Refood’s goal is to divert food waste from landfills by offering businesses an alternative recycling service that is also cost effective.
 They offer a full service solution ranging from collection to recycling and can tailor their plans to small and large businesses.